Best Cheap Health Insurance in Georgia (2025)

 Alliant | $433-$688 |

-- Ambetter has the cheapest health insurance plan in Georgia, and it's also the cheapest option for about 63% of the state's population.
+- Ambetter from Peach State Health Plan has the cheapest health insurance plan in Georgia.
+It's also the cheapest option for about 63% of the state's population.

 Best health insurance companies in Georgia

-Kaiser Permanente tops the list of best health insurance companies in Georgia.
+Kaiser Permanente is the best health insurance company in Georgia.

 Best-rated health insurance companies in Georgia